slgoldberg/BLU-fx/README.md

 ## Preparing a release:

+**TODO**: This section was written before we added support for `Skunkcrafts Updater Standalone`, which requires the builder to set things up to work correctly with it, including creating folders and mounting filesystems remotely.
+For now, only the original author can do a release through that method, but it will be documented here in a future commit...

-There is no script available yet to build a full release.
+Also, there is no script available yet to build a full release (with or without Skunkcrafts).
 However, the steps to building a release are below.
 Assuming you are able to build natively on a "modern" macOS machine (i.e., running macOS  10.13 or later), and you can run VSCode, CMake, and Docker on the same machine:

 1. Open the VSCode project for your local blu_fx source tree (wherever it is).
 For example, for the first time, maybe you cloned this project or forked your own version and want to build to start out:
    ```